 However, when these factors are present, they can help to support and promote good mental health.
-Nearly three quarters of the young adults in our survey (73%) said that the sense of community in the area they live in (e.g. friendly neighbours, community events, free community spaces etc.) was important to their mental health.
-One review found that children and adolescents reported fewer mental health and behavioural problems when they had a wider support network of high-quality relationships with peers and trusted adults outside of their immediate family.96 They also found that more frequent attendance at religious services was related to better mental health, but that there was insufficient evidence that this was connected to how religious children were.
-Instead, the authors suggest that religious participation may be a sign of supportive social networks outside of the family that offer culturally appropriate support to young people.96 These community connections can help to lessen the negative effects of disadvantage within neighbourhoods96 and may have stronger positive effects for people who are from more disadvantaged backgrounds.87
+Over half of the young adults aged 16-25 in our survey (55%) said that the sense of community in the area they live in (e.g. friendly neighbours, community events, free community spaces etc.) was important to their mental health.
+One review found that children and adolescents reported fewer mental health and behavioural problems when they had a wider support network of high-quality relationships with peers and trusted adults outside of their immediate family.
+They also found that more frequent attendance at religious services was related to better mental health, but that there was insufficient evidence that this was connected to how religious children were.
+Instead, the authors suggest that religious participation may be a sign of supportive social networks outside of the family that offer culturally appropriate support to young people.
+These community connections can help to lessen the negative effects of disadvantage within neighbourhoods and may have stronger positive effects for people who are from more disadvantaged backgrounds.83 programmes and positive parenting in supporting the mental health of children and young people from poorer or more disadvantaged neighbourhoods,97-100 particularly programmes that promote positive interactions between parents and children.
+It is important that these programmes take into account the barriers that parents in disadvantaged communities often face when accessing services.

 So how can we take advantage of the protective factors within communities?
-Several reviews have looked at the types of interventions that can support children and young people living in poverty or disadvantaged areas, and, while more high-quality research is needed,100 there is evidence to support the positive impact of some approaches.
-Several reviews have found evidence for the positive effects of parenting programmes and positive parenting in supporting the mental health of children and young people from poorer or more disadvantaged neighbourhoods,101-104 particularly programmes that promote positive interactions between parents and children.^{102,104} It is important that these programmes take into account the barriers that parents in disadvantaged communities often face when accessing services.105
+Several reviews have looked at the types of interventions that can support children and young people living in poverty or disadvantaged areas, and, while more high-quality research is needed, there is evidence to support the positive impact of some approaches.

+Several reviews have found evidence for the positive effects of parenting